 Like building a website, laying the groundwork for your business podcast is critical.
 Here are a few items you’ll want to consider:

-• Who will edit each episode?
-Do you have someone in-house, or will you need to contract with a freelance audio editor?
+- Who will edit each episode?
+Do you have an in-house audio editor, or will you need to contract with a freelancer?

 Topic

 The first item is determining your topic.
 Let’s say you’re a company that provides marketing services to independent financial advisors.
 Your company invested thousands of dollars in a new website to promote your services, and you would like to drive more traffic to specific pages.
-Over the past year, you’ve introduced three new client acquisition programs, including how to identify, market to, and close new businesses.
+Over the past year, you’ve introduced three new client acquisition programs, including strategies for identifying, marketing to, and closing new businesses.

 Show Host(s)

 Our Co-hosts for this example are Susan, the company’s marketing director, and Tom, the company president.
 The show will record and publish a new 45-minute episode each week.
-Some shows will be discussions between Susan and Tom, while others will feature guests they interview.
+Some shows will feature discussions between Susan and Tom, while others will include interviews with guests.

 Cover Art